 Health officials report 306 new cases of COVID-19, 9 additional deaths in W.Va.

-CHARLESTON, W.Va (WDTV) - West Virginia Department of Health and Human Resources officials reported 306 new COVID-19 cases in the Mountain State on Thursday.
+BRIDGEPORT, W.Va (WDTV) - West Virginia Department of Health and Human Resources officials reported 306 new COVID-19 cases in the Mountain State on Saturday.

-248,992 people have received their first dose of the COVID-19 vaccine and 140,257 people in the state have been fully vaccinated.

-DHHR officials also reported nine additional COVID-19 related deaths in the state Thursday bringing the death count to 2,210.

-DHHR has confirmed the deaths of a 72-year old male from Cabell County, a 74-year old male from Grant County, a 78-year old female from Barbour County, a 68-year old female from Kanawha County, an 81-year old male from Cabell County, a 99-year old male from Monongalia County, a 76-year old female from Kanawha County, an 81-year old male from Harrison County, and a 71-year old male from Marshall County.
+The DHHR has confirmed the deaths of a 72-year old male from Cabell County, a 74-year old male from Grant County, a 78-year old female from Barbour County, a 68-year old female from Kanawha County, an 81-year old male from Cabell County, a 99-year old male from Monongalia County, a 76-year old female from Kanawha County, an 81-year old male from Harrison County, and a 71-year old male from Marshall County.

-“As many West Virginians have grown tired of COVID-19, we must continue to stay vigilant in our efforts,” said Bill J. Crouch, DHHR Cabinet Secretary.
-“Our condolences are extended at this time of grief.”
+248,992 West Virginians have received the first dose of a COVID-19 vaccine and 140,25 people in the state have been fully vaccinated.

+DHHR officials also reported 9 additional COVID-19 related deaths in the state Saturday bringing the death count to 2,210

 CASES PER COUNTY: Barbour (1,156), Berkeley (9,420), Boone (1,521), Braxton (763), Brooke (1,968), Cabell (7,517), Calhoun (218), Clay (366), Doddridge (448), Fayette (2,556), Gilmer (673), Grant (1,032), Greenbrier (2,356), Hampshire (1,473), Hancock (2,552), Hardy (1,245), Harrison (4,731), Jackson (1,657), Jefferson (3,512), Kanawha (11,663), Lewis (984), Lincoln (1,184), Logan (2,596), Marion (3,559), Marshall (2,950), Mason (1,739), McDowell (1,322), Mercer (4,090), Mineral (2,557), Mingo (2,059), Monongalia (7,591), Monroe (927), Morgan (902), Nicholas (1,133), Ohio (3,538), Pendleton (609), Pleasants (791), Pocahontas (575), Preston (2,481), Putnam (4,049), Raleigh (4,503), Randolph (2,329), Ritchie (598), Roane (483), Summers (690), Taylor (1,063), Tucker (485), Tyler (603), Upshur (1,614), Wayne (2,555), Webster (282), Wetzel (1,047), Wirt (340), Wood (6,837), Wyoming (1,696).